 Only Use Extension Cords That Are in Good Shape

 Extension cords tend to eventually deteriorate even if they are properly taken care of.
 You may notice that the cords start to fray so much that wires start to show through them.
 While it may be tempting to just put some electrical tape over these areas so that you can still use the cords, it isn’t safe to do so.
 If you accidentally touch these areas, you can electrocute yourself.
-If an extension cord isn’t in good shape despite the fact that it still works, it should be thrown out.
+If an extension cord isn’t in good shape even though it still works, it should be thrown out.

 Don’t Leave the Cords Unattended